 Spending time in the outpatient clinic meant I saw diseases that I wouldn’t have seen in New Zealand – tuberculosis cases were a lot higher, for example.
 It was interesting to see how they do things in Nepal, but I wish I spoke Nepali better so I could have understood the patients’ histories, which fortunately were translated by staff.

-I met and spent time with Dr Deanna Hagge – a wellknown American dermatologist.
+I met and spent time with Dr Deanna Hagge – a well-known American dermatologist.
 She knows the culture and

 language so well.
-I discovered that privacy isn’t a huge issue in Nepal as people live in close proximity in the villages and know a lot about each other’s lives.
+I discovered that privacy isn’t a huge issue in Nepal as people live in close proximity to the villages and know a lot about each other’s lives.
 I had to examine patients’ skin with the door open, in front of others.
 That is very different to New Zealand where privacy is essential.

 Visiting health camps

 I spent five days at two health camps, where locals come to see medical staff to whom they wouldn’t normally have access in their village.
 Eleven people travel to these health camps once a month from Anandaban including doctors, nurses, dermatologists and administration staff.
 The first camp was in Butwal, which is quite a big city similar to Kathmandu.
 The second camp was in a small town in the Terai Region.
 It was so isolated and the locals didn’t speak Nepali.
 They spoke a local dialect.
-The food and culture was very different too and our accommodation was mud houses with thatched roofs.
+The food and culture were very different too and our accommodation was mud houses with thatched roofs.
 It was a very different experience to Anandaban due to the remote location.

 Surgery was a highlight of my trip

 One of the highlights of my trip was watching the different types of reconstructive surgeries – hand, foot and eye - for leprosy-affected patients.
-I learnt the slight variations surgeons do at Anandaban, because they don’t
+I learnt the slight variations surgeons do at Anandaban because they don’t

 have the newest equipment.
 They do a fantastic job for such small costs.
 I was privileged to witness the dramatic change reconstructive hand surgery could bring about.
-I watched patients progress from pre-operative physiotherapy, to surgery, then post-operative physiotherapy and finally leaving with a functional hand.
+I watched patients progress from pre-operative physiotherapy to surgery, then post-operative physiotherapy and finally leaving with a functional hand.
 Amazing!

 Joining in the daily devotions

 I loved starting each day this way.
 The prayers were in Nepali but I recognised the music of some hymns and hummed along.
 I really enjoyed seeing others worship God in a different language.
 I also attended worship services on Tuesday with staff and patients.
-The services were fun and I appreciated being a part of it.
+The services were fun and I appreciated being a part of them.